-All of this is understandable in light of the unstoppable expansion of the capitalist economic order, globalisation, the hegemony of the market place, the dominance of the economic and the parallel collapse of any alternative vision from the progressive movements.
-The cult of individualism at last could reign supreme, finally breaking out on a national scale when Britains voted to go it alone, and Trump promised to make America great again - by building a wall.
+All of this is understandable in light of the unstoppable expansion of the neo-liberal economic order, globalisation, the hegemony of the market place, the dominance of the economic and the parallel collapse of any alternative vision from the progressive movements.
+The cult of individualism had won, culminating in Britain's referendum, and Trump promised to make America great again - by building a wall.

-Tai Chi in the west has hardly been immune to such changes.
+Tai Chi in the West has hardly been immune to such changes.
 It has, on the contrary, played its part in propping up, reinforcing and mirroring such tendencies.
-Initially embraced as part of the alternative culture, Tai chi in the 60's and 70's promised not just personal change, but the potential for doing collective good.
+Though initially embraced as part of the alternative culture, it shared a philosophy for doing collective good.
 Its deep philosophical roots were entangled and entwined with the world.
 It sought not to withdraw but to engage with it, not retreating from it but actively changing it.

-However, these concepts and practices were left on the sidewalk of the 60’s and 70's.
+However, these concepts and practices were left on the sidewalk by the 70's.
 Politics had proven an unworthy companion for an art that could be sold in so many different ways, and like Yoga, Tai Chi could sell a slogan to embrace any new movement:

 It all sounded so good, so refreshing, so individualistic.
-Who wants to wait for world change, when we can change ourselves instead?
+Who wants to wait for the world to change, when we can change ourselves right now?
 Learn to leave things the way they are, concentrate on your personal mantra and retreat inwards.
 Settle for a life of personal goals.
 Tick off your todo list, speak to your personal assistant.
 Just do it.

-But movements are never constructed by talking to yourself (even if that self is called Alexa or Siri or Google Home).
+But movements are never constructed by talking to yourself (even if that self is Alexa or Siri or Google Home).
 The suffragettes didn't retire after convincing themselves of the need for universal suffrage.
 Nor the Black Lives Matter movement.
+Extinction Rebellion came about partly because recycling your cardboard alone, just didn't hack it.
 At some point we all have to talk to someone else.

 I know, this is difficult these days, as we leap consciously and enthusiastically into our own echo chambers.
 It is so much easier to abandon the politics of the street for an online petition.